farisachugthai/dynamic_ipython/docs/_sources/startup/aliases.rst.txt

       Unless otherwise noted every alias uses :kbd:`%l` to allow the user to specify any relevant options or flags on the command line as necessary.

-      :returns user_aliases : A list of tuples
+      :returns user_aliases: A list of tuples
          The format of IPython aliases got taken it's logical conclusion and probably pushed a little further than that.